zentrocdot/wapscan/README.md

 ### Announcement

 > [!TIP]
-> wapscan is in a first version now available on launchpad.
-See section Installation for more informations about this topic.
+> wapscan is now available on launchpad.
+For more informations about this topic visit the section Installation.

 # README